cernoh/physics_alevel/2. Particles and quantum/definitions/Antiparticle.md

 # Antiparticle
 The opposite of a particle.
-Same mass but opposite charge
+Same energy and mass but opposite charge

 ### example
 ![[Pasted image 20211026170232.png]]